Sahas-out/Functional_ETL_Pipeline_Framework/docs/Design.md

   ) json_stream
 ```

-The library does not care *how* data is produced — only that it arrives as `row result Seq.t`.
+The library does not care *how* data is produced — only that it arrives as a lazy sequence.

 ### 6.2 Built-in `Csv_extractor` — `lib/extract/csv_extractor.ml`